clustr-official-account/Rethinking-Clustering-for-Robustness/README.md

 # ClusTR: Clustering Training for Robustness - PyTorch implementation

-This anonymous repository implements "ClusTR: Clustering Training for Robustness" in PyTorch, a work currently under review for NeurIPS 2020.
+This repository implements "ClusTR: Clustering Training for Robustness" in PyTorch, a work currently under review for NeurIPS 2020.
 Running this code succesfully reproduces the results for ClusTR, as reported in the manuscript.

 ClusTR is a theoretically-motivated framework for training Deep Neural Networks (DNNs) for adversarial robustness.